OpenAI Agents SDK — Customer Support

 print(f"Ticket queued: {handle.execution_id}")

-# Get result later
+# Collect the result later

 result = handle.stream().get_result()